cube3power/atsd/rule-engine/functions-lookup.md

 ## Overview

-The functions retrieve collections and maps of strings from replacement tables, collections, and other entities.
+These functions retrieve collections and maps of strings from replacement tables, collections, and other entities.

 The replacement tables are listed on the **Data > Replacement Tables** page.